What's On Tap Regional Forums

 Complete Streets is a transportation policy and design approach that requires streets to be planned, designed, operated, and maintained to enable safe, convenient and comfortable travel and access for users of all ages and abilities regardless of their mode of transportation.

 Complete Streets emphasizes good planning and design of roadways and adjoining facilities to facilitate safety, accessibility, and mobility.
 Streetfilms create short videos "showing how smart transportation design and policy can result in better places to live, work and play."

-The Baltimore Metropolitan Council and Bikemore invite you to an join us for a series of film shorts and conversation about Complete Streets on Tuesday, March 21 from 5:30 to 8 p.m. at the Diamondback Brewing Company (1215 East Fort Avenue, #008, Baltimore, MD 21230).
+The Baltimore Metropolitan Council and Bikemore welcomes participants for a series of film shorts and conversation about Complete Streets on Tuesday, March 21 from 5:30 to 8 p.m. at the Diamondback Brewing Company (1215 East Fort Avenue, #008, Baltimore, MD 21230).

 What's on Tap: Makerspaces, Hackerspaces, Fab Labs & Micro-Manufacturing